Offsec-TX/Offsec-TX.github.io/README.md

 4. **Access the Site**:
    Open your web browser and go to `http://localhost:4000` to view the site.

+## Contributing Guide

+Thank you for your interest in contributing to this project!
+This repository is a collection of test cases for offensive security, focusing on Web, API, Mobile, Network, and Active Directory.
+The project is organized to make it easy to add test cases and supporting data.

 ## Features

 - **Test Case Tracking**: Each test case includes a checkbox to track its completion status.
 - **Export Functionality**: Once all test cases are marked, you can export the status to an Excel sheet summarizing each test case as Tested, Not Tested, or Not Applicable.

-## Contribution

-Feel free to contribute to this project by adding new test cases or improving existing ones.
-Please submit a pull request for any changes.

 ## License